-Furthermore, diversification to production of profitable cash crops such as tobacco and sunflower were also mention as crucial for upward mobility.
+Use of better farm tools and fertilizers was considered the main avenue for exiting poverty.
+In some cases, movement up has been a result of doing things differently in farming.
+For instance, using improved seeds and fertilizers for producing profitable cash crops such as tobacco and sunflower were mention as crucial means for upward mobility.
 Investing one's earnings in livestock or other income-earning assets/ventures rings through was a key factor for upward household mobility.
-It was also apparent that those that had a chance to earn some money in rural areas realized that without investing the earned money, their welfare status could not change.
+It was also apparent that those that had a chance to earn money and re-investing the earned money increased chances of moving out of poverty.